DevExpress-Examples/asp-net-web-forms-grid-select-all-checkbox-in-row/Readme.md

 Follow the steps below to implement the Select All functionality in a row:

-1. Add check box columns to the grid, specify a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property,and add a check box editor to the template.
+1. Add checkbox columns to the grid, specify a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property, and add a checkbox editor to the template.

     ```aspx
     <dx:GridViewDataCheckColumn Caption="All">